Modified

 CORTRE – COmplete Reporting for Transparent Reproducibility Efforts

 To address this gap, the CORTRE team convened at the Responsible Research in Action Unconference in Berlin (https://rr-in-action2025.org/) to conceptualise and launch an initiative to create such a reporting guideline.
-In the coming months, we will follow the EQUATOR toolkit for developing reporting guidelines, including initial list creation, a Delphi exercise, a face-to-face meeting, and appropriate communication activities.
-Once developed, we hope that our reporting guideline will be useful to those designing future meta-studies and those assessing the quality of published meta-studies.
-We welcome additional researchers interested in joining the project.
+Since then, we have been following the EQUATOR toolkit for developing reporting guidelines, including initial list creation.
+We currently plan a Delphi study, followed by a face-to-face meeting for consensus finding.
+To this end, we have submitted a Stage 1 Registered Report (https://doi.org/10.31222/osf.io/6wj82_v1).

 Contact: Rachel Heyard on behalf of the CORTRE steering committee, Center for Reproducible Science and Research Synthesis, University of Zurich, Switzerland.
 Email: .